locustio/locust/docs/running-locust-distributed.rst

 —most likely—multiple slave Locust nodes using the ``--slave`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).

-A common set up is to run a single master on one machine, and then run one slave instance per processor core, on the slave machines.
+A common set up is to run a single master on one machine, and then run **one slave instance per processor core** on the slave machines.

 .. note::
     Both the master and each slave machine, must have a copy of the locust test scripts